-6.6.8 The County shall require the proponent of a multi-lot country residential development to identify all municipal servicing costs associated with the development.
-The assignment of these costs between the County and the developer will be the basis of an agreement to be entered into pursuant to the subdivision or the land development process.
-Normally, all development servicing costs associated with the development, including the provision of internal roadway systems to a high standard and the upgrading of other County roads leading to the site in order to provide good access to the residential site will be carried by the proponent.
+- 6.6.8 The County shall require the proponent of a multi-lot country residential development to identify all municipal servicing costs associated with the development.
+The assignment of these costs between the County and the development will be the basis of an agreement to be entered into pursuant to the subdivision or the land development process.
+Normally, all development servicing costs associated with the development, including the provision of internal roadway systems to a high standard and the upgrading of other County roads leading to the site in order to provide good access to the residential site will be carried by the proponent. - 6.6.9 The County may want to phase the costs of development or spread over time the payment of any fees owed to the County through the development agreement (which includes appropriate securities in place) but sharing costs is not recommended. - 6.6.10 No proposal for a multi-lot residential subdivision shall be allowed within the minimum separation distance between residential uses and a CFO as outlined in the Agricultural Operations Practices Act.